 - Do they make you feel validated in your experiences?

 - Do they add value to your life, or do they add more stress?

 When you disagree, argue or fight with someone, you might find it hard to listen to their point of view.
 To maintain a relationship, you may both need to:

-Remember that having different opinions and ideas is okay
+- Remember that having different opinions and ideas is ok

 Avoiding conflict is not necessarily healthy.
 Resolving an argument in a respectful way can be a sign of a healthy relationship.